Dietrich von Hildebrand: Biography

 Hildebrand was once again forced to flee when Hitler annexed Austria in 1938; after the members of the Austrian government, Hildebrand was the person most wanted by the Gestapo.
 He spent eleven months in Switzerland, near Fribourg.
 He then moved to Fiac in France, near Toulouse, where he taught at the Catholic University of Toulouse.
 When the Nazis invaded France in 1940 he went into hiding; after many hardships, and the heroic assistance of Frenchmen, including Edmond Michelet and the American journalist Varian Fry, he was able to escape to Portugal with his wife, their son Franz, and their daughter-in-law.
 From there they travelled by ship to Brazil and then on to New York City, arriving in 1940.
-There he taught philosophy at the Jesuit Fordham University on Rose Hill in the Bronx where he then mentored the Catholic author and philosophy professor Ronda Chervin.
+There he taught philosophy at the Jesuit Fordham University on Rose Hill in the Bronx where he then mentored the Catholic author and philosophy professor Ronda Chervin and the philosopher William Marra, to whom he dedicated his work What is Philosophy?.

 In 1957 his wife of forty-five years died, and in 1959 he married Alice M. Jourdain, also a philosopher and theologian who was a student of his at Fordham University.

 Hildebrand retired from teaching in 1960, spending the remaining years of his life writing dozens of books in both German and English.
-He was a vocal critic of many of the ways in which the Second Vatican Council was implemented, especially the new liturgy.
-Because of this, he helped to promote appreciation of and attendance at the traditional Mass.
+He was a vocal critic of many of the ways in which the Second Vatican Council was implemented, especially the Mass of Paul VI in the vernacular.
+Because of this, he helped to promote appreciation of and attendance at the Tridentine Mass in Ecclesiastical Latin.
 He was a founder of Una Voce America and vice director of Luigi Villa's Chiesa viva ("Living Church") But his personalist work—for example, on the freedom of persons and on the unitive end of sexual intercourse—also helped prepare for many aspects of the Second Vatican Council's teachings, and Hildebrand always advocated reading the council's texts in continuity with the Catholic Church's tradition.